If you have a beard, you already know that a little daily grooming is to keep it looking neat and clean.

 Once you have your carrier and essential oils, it’s time to start mixing.

 Ideally, you also want the bottle to have an eyedropper cap, but you can improvise this if you need to.
-Just make sure the bottle can be sealed tightly with a screw-on cap.
+Just make sure the container can be sealed tightly with a screw-on lid.

 Add your ingredients with the following ratio: